Batman: Earth One: Volume One

 Bruce Wayne is the eight-year-old son of Dr. Thomas Wayne, a mayoral candidate for Gotham City, and Martha Wayne (née Arkham).
-After receiving death threats, Thomas contacts his friend Alfred Pennyworth to become the head of security at Wayne Manor.
+After receiving death threats, Thomas contacts his friend from his military service, Alfred Pennyworth, to become the head of security at Wayne Manor.
 During an outing with his parents, Bruce is taken hostage by a mugger.
 He demands that the Waynes pay a ransom for the return of their son and attempts to remove Martha's pearl necklace.
 Thomas tries to intervene and the criminal shoots them both in front of Bruce.
 Following Bruce's return to Wayne Manor, Alfred learns that he has been named as Bruce's legal guardian by the Wayne parents in the event of their absence.
-Alfred agrees and presents himself to Bruce as his butler.
+Alfred reluctantly agrees and presents himself to Bruce as his butler.

 As a teenager, Bruce befriends his classmate, Jessica Dent, and develops a rivalry with her twin brother, Harvey.
-He also learns about Arkham Manor, where Martha lived as a child; her mother suffered a mental breakdown when Martha was 12-year-old, murdering her husband and then committing suicide.
+He also learns about Arkham Manor, where Martha lived as a child; her mother suffered a mental breakdown when Martha was 12 years old, murdering her husband and then committing suicide.
 Arkham Manor is believed to be cursed due to the actions of Martha's mother, causing all members of the Arkham bloodline to become insane.
-Bruce convinces Alfred to train him in various forms of martial arts and acrobatics; and also learns investigative techniques.
+Bruce convinces Alfred to train him in various forms of martial arts and acrobatics, and also learns investigative techniques.
 Following this training, he discovers evidence that Mayor Oswald Cobblepot was involved in his parents' assassination.

-Years later, Bruce's investigation leads him to Jacob Weaver, a police detective who was the first to arrive at the Waynes' murder scene and later left the police to work in the mayor's office.
+Years later, Bruce's investigation leads him to Jacob Weaver, a police detective who was the first to arrive at the Wayne murder scene and later left the police to work in the mayor's office.
 Bruce dons a bat-themed costume as a disguise to frighten his parents' alleged killers.
 He attacks Weaver, but the grapple gun he developed malfunctions and Weaver escapes.
 Bruce then seeks the help of Lucius Fox, a 22-year-old intern at Wayne Medical, who agrees to repair his equipment in exchange for funding for a project to develop artificial limbs for amputees, which Fox wants to use to give his five-year-old niece a new arm.

-Meanwhile, Detective James Gordon of the Gotham City Police Department meets his new partner, Harvey Bullock, an experienced LAPD detective who has come to Gotham to solve the Wayne murders in order to revive a fading career.
-Following an altercation between Cobblepot's bodyguards and Bruce at a function organized by the mayor, Bruce's alter ego is named "Batman" by the press and the topic becomes a public sensation.
-Cobblepot, infuriated by Batman's actions at the event, orders one of his henchmen, a serial killer named "Birthday Boy", to take care of Weaver.
-Birthday Boy kills Weaver, and Batman's investigation takes him to Arkham Manor, where Birthday Boy had been placing his victims.
+Meanwhile, Detective James Gordon of the Gotham City Police Department meets his new partner, Harvey Bullock, an experienced LAPD detective who has come to Gotham to solve the Wayne murders and revive his fading career.
+Following an altercation between Bruce and Cobblepot's bodyguards at a function organized by the mayor, Bruce's alter ego is named "Batman" by the press and becomes a public sensation.
+Cobblepot, infuriated by Batman's actions, orders one of his henchmen, a serial killer named "Birthday Boy", to kill Weaver.
+Batman's investigation takes him to Arkham Manor, where Birthday Boy had been placing his victims.